teedjay/playground-payaramicro/README.md

 For a demo start the application and check out this url : curl http://localhost:8080/openapi

+For a list of tools and utilities regarding OpenAPI take a look here : https://apis.guru/awesome-openapi3/

 ## Clustering
 If you start multiple Payara Micro instanses they will automatically cluster together and share session and cache data.
 This feature is provided as default by [Hazelecast](https://hazelcast.org).